22 S Greene St, Baltimore, MD 21201

 2013: Fellowship, Neuropathology, Johns Hopkins Hospital, Baltimore, MD

 Dr. Cheng-Ying Ho is an Assistant Professor of Pathology at University of Maryland School of Medicine.
-Her main research interests are sensory neuroscience and sensory neuropathy.
-Her laboratory uses a combination of molecular, cellular and genetic approaches to study the impact of the skin microenvironment on the development of sensory neuropathy.
-Her research is devoted to understanding the role of skin-derived neurotrophic factors in the development and maintenance of the cutaneous mechanosensory nervous system, which is responsible for touch and pain sensation.
-Neurotrophins and their corresponding receptors are expressed throughout the system, indicating an important role of these molecules in the homeostasis of the system.
+Her research focuses on sensory neuroscience and sensory neuropathy.
+Her main interest is the pathogenesis and therapeutics of sensory neuropathy, with a focus on the impact of the skin microenvironment on the development of sensory neuropathy.
+Previous research in sensory neuropathy has largely focused on sensory neurons.
+Few studies have explored how changes in skin microenvironment may affect the health of the sensory nerve fibers, which are embedded in the skin.
+Skin and cutaneous sensory nerves form the neuro-immuno-endocrine circuitry, the disruption of which may underlie the pathogenesis of small-fiber sensory neuropathy.
+Her laboratory uses diverse approaches including molecular, cellular and genetic techniques to study the role of skin-derived neurotrophic factors in the development and maintenance of the cutaneous sensory nerve fibers.
+Neurotrophins and their corresponding receptors are expressed throughout the sensory system, indicating an important role of these molecules in the homeostasis of the system.
 Impaired skin neurotrophin signaling may underlie the pathogenesis of sensory neuropathy, causing pain and abnormal sensation.
-The laboratory currently focuses on elucidating the role of skin-derived BDNF for neuroprotection against diabetic neuropathy and for the development of novel therapeutics for diabetic neuropathy.
+The goal of a main project is to elucidate the role of skin keratinocyte-secreted brain-derived neurotrophic factor (BDNF) in neuroprotection and to develop novel therapeutics for diabetic neuropathy.

 Dr. Ho publishes extenstively in high-impact journals, including New England Journal of Medicine, Cell, Annals of Neurology and Acta Neuropathologica.
-She is the recipient of the 2018 Passano Physician Scientist Award and NIH Mentored Clinical Scientist Research Career Development Award (K08).
+She is the recipient of the Mentored Clinical Scientist Research Career Development Award (K08) from National Institute of Neurological Disorders and Stroke (NINDS), Physician Scientist Award from Passano Foundation, and Young Physician Scientist Award from American Society for Clinical Investigation (ASCI).

 In addition to sensory neuroscience, she also has research interests in pediatric gliomas and Zika virus-associated neurological complications.
 She is a leading investigator of a study that provides crucial evidence to support a causal relationship between Zika virus infection and microcephaly.

-Cutaneous mechanosensory neurons; touch sensation; peripheral neuropathy; diabetic neuropathy; pediatric low-grade glioma; Zika virus infection
+Mechanosensory neurons; touch and pain sensation; peripheral neuropathy; diabetic neuropathy; low-grade glioma; Zika virus infection

 Ho C, Ames HM, Tipton A, Vezina G, Liu JS, Scafidi J, Torii M, Rodriguez FJ, du Plessis A, DeBiasi RL.
 Differential neuronal susceptibility and apoptosis in congenital ZIKV infection.
 Ann Neurol 2017; 82: 121-127.